 The instructions for the use of your system are preloaded on the computer.
-To find them, click on the "S" logo on the desktop labeled "Sherline EMC Instructions" to open the HTML version of the instructions.
-There is also a folder labeled "Instructions" that contains the PDF and HTML versions in both full length and the shorter "print" versions.
+To find them, click on the folder icon on the desktop labeled "Sherline EMC Instructions" to open it.
+There is a folder labeled "Instructions" that contains the PDF and HTML versions in both full length and the shorter "print" versions.
 The "print" version contains only the pages relating to learning g-code in case you want to print it out and refer to a hard copy when working with the examples.
-The files are also on the backup CD that came with your system.
-Included along with the PDF and HTML versions is a MS Word (.doc) version should you wish to open it on a Windows® machine that has Microsoft Word® installed.
+The files are also on the backup CD (labeled Instructions and Utilities) that came with your system.
+Included along with the PDF and HTML versions are two MS Word (.doc) files (CNCInst4.doc and CNCprint4.doc).
+Clicking once on each file will open it in Kword.
 The most current version of the instructions can always be found on the Internet at www.sherline.com/CNCinstructions.htm.
 PDF and HTML files can be opened in Linux or Windows.